 Laboratories have to undergo audits that make sure the laboratory complies with good laboratory practices, protocol and industry standards, and data quality and documentation standards.
 Laboratories are expected to track and monitor processes and sample lifecycles from start-to-finish, to prove that they indeed adhere to guidelines.

 The main reason that full traceability is so hard to achieve is the lack of proper laboratory information systems.
-Usually, research data is collected in various forms and from various sources (different lab machines, different team members making observations, etc.), undergoes analysis in separate systems, and finally is recorded in yet another system dedicated to record keeping.
+Usually, research data is collected in various forms and from various sources (different lab machines, different team members making observations, etc.) - it then undergoes analysis in separate systems, and finally it is recorded in yet another system dedicated to record keeping.
 Researchers must diligently record every step in the data’s journey, otherwise the data would lose traceability.

 Additionally, most laboratories use separate systems for different areas of lab work: an electronic laboratory notebook for experiments and projects, inventory and shopping list systems, equipment calibration programs, and more.
 In fact, all of these areas are just pieces of a bigger puzzle.
 For example, a sample’s information is relevant to the experiments in which it was used, and vice versa.